eonu/sequentia/docs/sections/models/hmm/variants/gaussian_mixture.rst

 The Gaussian Mixture HMM is a variant of HMM that uses a multivariate Gaussian mixture model as the emission distribution for each state.

-This HMM variant can be used to recognize unbounded real-valued univariate or multivariate emissions.
+This HMM variant can be used to recognize unbounded real-valued univariate or multivariate sequences.

 Emissions
 ---------